observepoint/github-actions-integration/README.md

 Before getting started, ensure you have:

 - [ ] Active ObservePoint account with API access
+- [ ] GitHub organization whitelisted with ObservePoint (see Step 1 below)
 - [ ] ObservePoint Audit ID - found in the URL of your audit's page
 - [ ] GitHub repository with Actions enabled
 - [ ] Repository admin access for secrets management